MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-with-keda-scaler-based-on-promethues-metrics.md

 ## Test autoscaling

 Now, you are ready to observe the scaling up and scaling down capability.
+This article opens new sessions using `curl` to access the applicatio.
+Once average account is larger then 10, scaling up action happens.
+The sessions last for 150s, the open session account decrease as the sessions expire.
+Once average account is less then 10, scaling down sction happens.
+Follow the steps to cause scaling up and scaling down actions.

 First, obtain the application URL.